Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 Continuum of Care Reform (CCR)

-Under CCR, the California Department of Social Services (CDSS) developed the LOCP, a strengths-based approach for determining foster care rates in which the individual care and supervision needs of children/youth/NMDs in out-of-home care (OHC) are aligned with an RP's level of support.
+Under CCR, the California Department of Social Services (CDSS) developed the LOCP, a strengths-based approach for determining foster care rates in which the individual care and supervision needs of children/youth/NMDs in out-of-home care (OHC) are aligned with a Resource Parent's (RP) level of support.

 The LOCP utilizes a tool that assesses five (5) domains (Physical, Behavioral/Emotional, Health, Educational and Permanency/Family Services) that are scored separately and totaled to identify an OHC LOC payment rate.
-The LOC CSW considers all available information (i.e., Child and Family Team Meetings (CFTMs); input from the RPs, medical, developmental and mental health information; existing assessment tools, such as CANS; court reports, etc.).
+The LOC CSW considers all available information (e.g., Child and Family Team Meetings [CFTMs]; input from the RPs, and primary CSW, medical, developmental and mental health information; education records; existing assessment tools, such as Child and Adolescent Needs and Strengths (CANS) assessment; Regional Center reports; the case plan; court reports, etc.).

 Centralized Unit for Completion of LOC and SCI Rate Determinations/Re-determinations

 A centralized DCFS LOC/SCI rate determination/re-determination unit (LOC Unit) will complete rate determinations and re-determinations.
-An LOC CSW will collaborate with the assigned CSW and current RP in order to complete LOC and SCI protocols, concurrently; therefore, ongoing communication as well as documentation of any information received regarding RP supports and agreed upon services, and the child/youth/NMD’s strengths and needs is essential towards making an informed decision.
+An LOC CSW will collaborate with the assigned CSW and current RP in order to complete LOC and SCI protocols, concurrently.
+Ongoing communication as well as documentation of any information received regarding RP supports and agreed upon services, and the child/youth/NMD’s strengths and needs are essential towards making an informed decision.
 The CSW should communicate with the RP that it is in the RP’s and the child’s best interests to answer all questions completely so that an accurate assessment can be completed to support the care and supervision needs of the child/youth/NMD.

 For all LOC/SCI rate determinations/re-determinations, an LOC CSW will be designated as a secondary assignment in CWS/CMS by the LOC Unit’s assignment desk and will remain as the secondary assignment until the LOC/SCI rate determination/re-determination is completed.
 The secondary assignment will be end-dated by the LOC SCSW upon completion of the LOC/SCI rate determination/re-determination.

 The LOC centralized unit does not perform LOC determinations/re-determinations for AAP homes.
-They are completed by the Resource Family Support and Permanency Division (RFSPD).
+They are completed by the AAP LOC Unit in the Resource Family Support Division (RFSD).

 Level of Care (LOC) Determinations/Re-determinations